mtna/rds-python/README.md

 - [License](#license)

 ## Announcements
-### Version v0.1.1 released
+### Version v0.1.2 released
-The initial version of **RDS** Python allows you to take advantage of our powerful database framework through its select queries, tabulation queries, and metadata retrieval.
+This version of **RDS** Python allows you to take advantage of our powerful database framework through its select queries, tabulation queries, and metadata retrieval.
 All features for our query system are available through this python API.
 {release date}

 ## Installation